-These are groups that support families regardless of their condition.
+These are groups that support families regardless of their child’s condition.

-The Together for Short Lives’ Family group is a supportive community where people with experience of caring for a seriously ill child can connect with other families.
-Click here to learn more and join our community.
+The Together for Short Lives’ family Facebook group is a supportive community where people with experience of caring for a seriously ill child can connect with other families.

-Camp Simcha is a Jewish charity that offers counselling for parents and siblings who are struggling to cope emotionally with their child or sibling being seriously ill.
+Camp Simcha exists to make a difference to all Jewish children and their families across the spectrum of Jewish observance.
+They offer counselling for parents and siblings who are struggling to cope emotionally with their child or sibling being seriously ill.
 To find out more about what they offer, email their team or head to their website.

 Children of Jannah – for bereaved parents of Muslim faith

-- Life after Loss meetings: Facilitated by specially trained Life After Loss staff, ring bereaved parents together through mutual support.
+Life after Loss meetings: Facilitated by specially trained Life After Loss staff, bringing bereaved parents together through mutual support.
 The facilitators work through five areas of bereavement over the course of five two-hour sessions in a safe, secure environment.

-Children’s Hospices across the UK offer support groups for families looking after a seriously ill child, and for those who are bereaved.
-Find your local children’s hospice in the Together for Short Lives service directory.
+Children’s Hospices and other children’s palliative care charities across the UK offer support groups for families looking after a seriously ill child, and for those who are bereaved.
+Find details of these in the Together for Short Lives service directory.